 - They excrete an excessive amount of water by transpiration.

-- In terms of other wastes, as dead tissues and also they lose leave.
+- In terms of other wastes, such as dead tissues and also they lose leave.

 - Many plant waste products are stored in cellular vacuoles.

 - Waste products may be stored in leaves that fall off.

 - Other waste products are stored as resins and gums, especially in old xylem.
 Plants also excrete some waste substances into the soil around them.

 NISHANT KUMAR PANDEY · September 6, 2020 at 9:36 pm